alazaroc/blog-web-code/_posts/2023-10-24-challenge-data-certification-in-30-days.md

 - [x] Introduction to AWS Data Analytics

-In my case, I had to start with the basics, so I decided to spend one full day and also writing this article about the [Introduction to Data Analytics](/posts/introduction-to-data-analytics/){:target="_blank"}.
+In my case, I had to start with the basics, so I decided to spend one full day and also write this article about the [Introduction to Data Analytics](/posts/introduction-to-data-analytics/){:target="_blank"}.

 > Initially I have included all the information in the same article but it was too long so I decided separate, also because maybe you are not interested in the introduction to the Data Analytics!
 {: .prompt-tip }